 Can you drink the water in Cartagena?

 There are mixed reports regarding whether or not you can drink the water in Cartagena.
-The UK government, for example, says that tap water in Colombia is only safe to drink in Bogota.
-However, other sources state that it is also safe to drink in Cartagena.
-I drank the tap water here.
-Whilst it came out of the tap’s kind of warm, it never made me ill.
+We drank the tap water there and we’re still alive.
+Whilst it came out of the tap’s kind of warm, it never made us ill.

-Therefore we would stay on the side of caution and recommend not drinking the water in Cartagena.
+We would still stay on the side of caution and recommend not drinking the water in Cartagena.

 Stick to bottled water, or filter water yourself – either with a refillable bottle with an in-built filtration system, or purification tablets, or boil water yourself (over 1 minute of vigorous boiling will do).